 Rise BC would like to welcome Monica Ander, R. TCMP to our TEAM at Rise.
-Monica is registered in BC to practice Chinese Medicine, Acupuncture, and Injection Therapy.
+Monica is registered in BC to practice Chinese Medicine and Acupuncture.
 Monica has been practicing in the medical and health field for 20 years.
 Previous to her studies in Chinese medicine, she completed education and worked as a fitness trainer and practiced many types of massage.
 As well, she is currently a college professor at the Chinese Medicine school.
 She has been training with Dr. Kailia over the past year to work towards joining our TEAM and providing her services at Rise.
-She will be providing free consultations regarding Injection Therapy treatments (i.e Prolotherapy and Trigger Point Injections) on Mondays in July.
-These are consultations only to assess for a treatment plan.
 We do not require a referral to see her but it can be beneficial if there is a medical history you would like forwarded to the office.
 Please contact our office to book your appointment.

 More about Monica’s Practice

 Monica Ander practices many different modalities that can help you manage your pain.
-These include Acupuncture, Trigger Point Therapy and Injections, Prolotherapy, Cupping, Scraping, and Massage.
+These include Acupuncture, Cupping, Scraping, and Massage.
 It is recommended to book an initial consult with Monica, in order to assess and discuss the best options for our treatment.